GnomeClientDevs/GnomeClient/donate.md

 </form>

-**We are thankful for your support and while we do appreciate if you do decide to donate, It is not required.
-Before donating, Please consider that your tips are non-refundable.**
+**We are thankful for your support and while we do appreciate if you do decide to donate, It is not required. don't do it if you cant afford it or if you are not allowed to!
+Before donating, Please consider that your donations are non-refundable.**